What are the 7 Types of Planning?

 Financial Planning

-Example: A startup creates a three-year financial plan to secure venture capital, manage burn rate, and reach profitability by year three.
+Scenario: A startup develops a three-year financial plan to secure venture capital, achieve a burn rate, and achieve profitability in the third year.

 Benefits: